 Sherwood is clean, quaint, and beautiful.
 They have electric and water hookups, free wifi, and excellent reviews.
 They’re also right near the beach and have great activities like Kayaking!

 One unique offering is their seasonal rate of $2,380.00 plus 9% lodging tax.
 You can stay for the entire summer for about $800 per month if you wanted to!

 Note: Don’t have an RV?
 Consider renting one for your trip!
 It’s cheaper and easier than buying your own rig.
-Click here to see our recommended RV rental companies.
+Use RVshare to check out the largest selection of RV rentals.

 Now Go RV Camping in Maine!